mafranklin/mfranklin-website/_posts/2021-02-06-the-cunliffes-19th-century-tanners.md

 ![Manchester getting up the steam - The Builder, 1853](/assets/img/genealogy/cunliffes/manchestersteam1853.jpg)

 This blog will be the first in a short series about the Cunliffe family, related to my wife, their successes and connections as well as their tragedies and drama.
-In this first post I look at the rise of the families tanning business throughout the 19th century.
+In this first post I look at the rise of the family's tanning business throughout the 19th century.
 This business formed the backbone of the family bringing them to prominence and providing the wealth that underpinned their other achievements.

 I haven't been able to find any information about the family prior to Thomas Cunliffe (the fourth great-grandfather of my wife), the patriarch of the family, and even he has some pretty major gaps.
 Whilst in this post I focus on their business in the industrial expansion of Manchester, future posts will look at their social connections, the marriages and dramatic events surrounding the family.